Playreadydrm/PlayReady-Amazon-Tool/README.md

 If you wanna collabrate & need support mail us on Playreadydrm@proton.me

+Update : API USED IN THIS IS DOWN DUE TO DDOS
 Command used

 poetry run vt dl -al en -sl en -q 1080 Amazon -b cbr -vq hd 0NRT15S2XG06SG5HBV5NQAW3E3